-It doesn’t save the money the window companies claim and the replacements rarely last more than a decade before the seals fail and you end up having to replace the windows again and again.
+Replacements don’t save the money the window companies claim and they rarely last more than a decade before the seals fail and you end up having to replace the windows again and again.

 Still not convinced?
 Read more here!